Tessa BuddleExecutive Director

 Prior to the Pandemic, his work focussed on creative and collective music and performance making, taking inspiration from world-wide cultural movements, and the history, identity and undocumented stories of particular communities and environments.
 He has worked with Collective Encounters since 2012 on projects relating to mental health (‘Other Ways Of Telling’), homelessness, and with veterans (‘Out Of Service’).
 He has more than 30 years’ experience as an artist and an activist.

 Marianne is a freelance participatory theatre maker, facilitator, and project manager.
 Working with diverse communities across the North of England, she uses theatre as a lens through which we can dare to see ourselves, each other, and the world differently.
 She has delivered projects across many settings, including mainstream and alternative education, community venues, refugee centres, frontline mental health services and residential care settings in addition to traditional theatres.
 She has a Master’s Degree in Applied Theatre and Intervention from the University of Leeds.
-For Collective Encounters Marianne leads the Centre for Excellence in Participatory Theatre – a virtual space for learning, debate and exchange for anyone interested in participatory theatre and community arts.
+For Collective Encounters Marianne leads the Centre for Excellence in Participatory Theatre – a virtual space for learning, debate and exchange for anyone interested in participatory theatre and community arts; and she oversees projects delivered with women.

 Michelle RichardsAssociate Lead Artist